Sydney Sampson: Politics

 At the 1906 federal election, Sampson was elected to the House of Representatives in the Division of Wimmera, winning 51.6 percent of the vote against four other candidates.
 He won the endorsement of the local Protectionist Associations, but refused to guarantee support for the Deakin government and sat in parliament as an "independent Protectionist and anti-Socialist".
 Sampson eventually joined the new Commonwealth Liberal Party in 1909 and then the Nationalist Party in 1917.
 He was re-elected unopposed in 1914 and 1917, but in 1919 lost his seat to Percy Stewart of the Victorian Farmers' Union.
 Sampson was a member of the Committee on Public Works from 1914 to 1919, and served on three royal commissions.
 He was a supporter of compulsory voting, and proposed an amendment to that effect during the debate over what became the Commonwealth Electoral Act 1918.
 His amendment was defeated comfortably, but a similar amendment was passed in 1924 and is still in force.

 Later years

 After losing his seat in parliament, Sampson returned to the newspaper trade, and was involved with various papers in Melbourne's eastern suburbs.
 He was a director of the Country Press Co-operative of Victoria, and also served on the boards of a pottery firm and a fire insurance company.
 He was a mentor to his nephew Robert Menzies, who followed him into politics and would become the longest-serving Prime Minister of Australia.

+Personal life

+In 1891, Sampson married Matilda Brewer in St Arnaud; they had two daughters together.
+His daughter Beryl Trigellis-Smith was a pioneering nurse, psychologist and probation officer.

 Sampson died at his home in Camberwell on 24 March 1948.
 He was buried at the Springvale Botanical Cemetery.